 Grampound Community Fund

-A Community Benefit Fund has now been established for the two wind turbines that will soon be constructed on land at Garlenick.
+A Community Benefit Fund has been established for the two wind turbines that were installed on land at Garlenick in 2013.
 The Fund will be available for the lifetime of the operational site and will provide grants for local organisations, projects and good causes.

 The Grampound Community Fund has £15,000 available per year for community grants between £150 and £7,500.
-There will be one funding round each year, although if the whole annual sum is not committed by the first deadline, further applications may be considered later in the year.
+There will be one funding round each year.
+If not all the available money is allocated in that round, the balance will be carried over to the next year.

 In addition, just during the first year, a one-off amount of £50,000 was also made available.